enketo/enketo-core/README.md

 	// In this example we assume the HTML was injected at the server and modelStr
 	// was injected as a global variable inside a <script> tag.

-	// string of the jquery selector of the HTML Form DOM element var formSelector = 'form.or:eq(0)';
+	// required string of the jquery selector of the HTML Form DOM element var formSelector = 'form.or:eq(0)';

+	// required object containing data for the form var data = {};

-	// string of the default instance defined in the XForm var modelStr = globalXMLInstance;
+	// required string of the default instance defined in the XForm data.modelStr = globalXMLInstance;

-	// string of an existing instance to be edited var modelToEditStr = null;
+	// optional string of an existing instance to be edited data.instanceStr = null;
+	// optional boolean whether this instance has been unsubmitted so far data.unsubmitted = true;

+	// optional array of objects containing {id: 'someInstanceId', xmlStr: '<root>external instance content</root>'}
+	data.external = [];

-	// instantiate a form, with 2 (or 3) parameters
-	var form = new Form( formSelector, modelStr, modelToEditStr);
+	// instantiate a form, with 2 parameters var form = new Form( formSelector, data);

 	//initialize the form and capture any load errors var loadErrors = form.init();